 More than 127 hours of data were gathered and the behavior of cyclists and drivers analyzed.
 Fifty-four car-cyclist interactions were recorded and classified by severity.
 Two were collisions, 6 near-collisions and 46 were incidents.
 The results include:

-- Prior to events, 88.9% of cyclists traveled in a safe and legal manner
+- Prior to events, 88.9% of cyclists traveled in a safe and legal manner.

-- Vehicle drivers were at fault in 87% of the events, with more than 83% of drivers showing no post-event reaction
+- Vehicle drivers were at fault in 87% of the events, with more than 83% of drivers showing no post-event reaction.

-- The most frequent event was caused by drivers suddenly changing lanes, 40.7%
+- The most frequent event was caused by drivers suddenly changing lanes, 40.7%.

-- 70.3% of events occurred at an intersection or intersection-related locations
+- 70.3% of events occurred at an intersection or intersection-related locations.

-- Cyclists who frequently looked over their shoulders had the highest situational awareness and the greatest ability to avoid collisions or near-collisions with cars
+- Cyclists who frequently looked over their shoulders had the highest situational awareness and the greatest ability to avoid collisions or near-collisions with cars.

-Tags: bicycling, bicycle, bikes, cars, safety
+Keywords: bicycling, bicycle, bikes, cycling, cars, safety, bikeshare